NWH Business Account

 Zinzino Independent Partner

 Welcome!
-I'm your independent consultant, here to guide you on your health journey.
+I'm your wellness consultant, here to guide you on your health journey.
 Let me know what you need!

 Why you should test your vitamin D-levels regularly

 It’s called the sunshine vitamin for good reason.
 The sun is our most natural source of vitamin D, and we can produce up to 80% of this essential nutrient this way.
 But do you know how much of it your body actually soaks up from the sun?
 Factors such as lifestyle, age, sunscreen routine, skin type and even where you live may impact your body’s ability to spark that vital synthesis.
 Our individual Vitamin D needs are unique, and they are not constant.
 This is why we should monitor our levels throughout the year to stay on top of our health.

 So, what causes vitamin D deficiency?